If you are an HVAC business owner or an HVAC contractor who wants to grow your HVAC company, then you need more customers.

 No doubt you have said something similar to yourself at some stage too.

 What I notice is that most HVAC business owners have an obsession with getting more HVAC lead generation.
 The focus on Google Guaranteed ads, HVAC SEO, and using lead generation services such as Service Direct thinking that generating leads can be left to somebody else.

-And this way of thinking about HVAC customers is what causes business stagnation.
+This way of thinking about HVAC customers and generating leads is what causes a HVAC business to stagnate.

-No matter how you look at it, there are only three approaches to HVAC marketing that you can take:
+No matter how you look at it, there are only three approaches to HVAC marketing and attracting HVAC leads that you can take:

 - Grassroots marketing: getting to know businesses in your local area, and being visible in your community so people find you when they need you.

 - Organic marketing: spending time building an online presence through your website being found on Google search, Google reviews, and a Google Business Profile (formerly Google My Business).

 - Paid Marketing: buying ads on Google (known as Google Guaranteed, Google Local Services Ads, PPC, or Sponsored Listings), or paying to rank on sites like Yelp, Angie, HomeAdvisor, NextDoor, HomeGuide.com, etc.